 Mornings look different for all families.
 Some involve packing lunch and sending kids off to school on the bus, while for others, school time kicks off at the dining room table.

-Longing for a schedule that really works for your kids?
-We all need to transition into a new, fall routine, and, for many parents, we also need to manage a home schedule alongside some kind of school schedule.
-No matter what learning looks like for your family right now, kids really need a predictable schedule supported by easy-to-learn routines And, frankly, us grownups need this too!
+No matter your routine, there’s one thing that can help make mornings less hectic: Creating a home schedule alongside your kids’ school or learning schedule.
+No matter what learning looks like for your family, kids (and grownups, too) really need a predictable schedule supported by easy-to-learn routines.
 Schedules reduce anxiety and take the guesswork out of our day-to-day—which is super important at a time when none of us needs to worry more.
-So, how best to get started?

 Thinking about time of day can help

 For many kids, scheduling certain activities at specific times of day can make a big difference.
 That’s because we humans have our own internal timing mechanisms called circadian rhythms that repeat roughly every 24 hours.
 These dictate how we wake, sleep and shift energy and focus throughout the day.
 And, though rhythms can vary, for many little kids, mornings can be pretty marvelous.

 Though really young brains are hard to study, parents and teachers often notice that young kids tend to be calmer, better able to focus, and less likely to frustrate in the morning.
 This is especially true after a good night of sleep and a solid breakfast.
 Here are a few, easy ways to make the most of mornings.